sfregosi/cross-platform-classification/README.md

-# Cross-platform BANTER classification of false killer whales
+# Cross-platform BANTER classification of false killer whale acoustic events

 ## Purpose
 Working repository for 'Considerations when applying classification models across recording platforms: A case study with Hawaiian false killer whales' to be presented at DCLDE 2024 - Rotterdam, The Netherlands